Twelve basic principles of animation: Follow through and overlapping action

 Follow through and overlapping action: the galloping race horse's mane and tail follow the body.
 Sequence of photos taken by Eadweard Muybridge.

 Follow through and overlapping action is a general heading for two closely related techniques which help to render movement more realistically, and help to give the impression that characters follow the laws of physics, including the principle of inertia.
 "Follow through" means that loosely tied parts of a body should continue moving after the character has stopped and the parts should keep moving beyond the point where the character stopped only to be subsequently "pulled back" towards the center of mass or exhibiting various degrees of oscillation damping.
 "Overlapping action" is the tendency for parts of the body to move at different rates (an arm will move on different timing of the head and so on).
 A third, related technique is "drag", where a character starts to move and parts of them take a few frames to catch up.
 These parts can be inanimate objects like clothing or the antenna on a car, or parts of the body, such as arms or hair.
 On the human body, the torso is the core, with arms, legs, head and hair appendices that normally follow the torso's movement.
 Body parts with much tissue, such as large stomachs and breasts, or the loose skin on a dog, are more prone to independent movement than bonier body parts.
 Again, exaggerated use of the technique can produce a comical effect, while more realistic animation must time the actions exactly, to produce a convincing result.

 The "moving hold" animates between two very similar positions; even characters sitting still, or hardly moving, can display some sort of movement, such as breathing, or very slightly changing position.
-This prevents the drawing from becoming "dead".
+This prevents the animation from becoming "lifeless".